Personalized PCA: Decoupling Shared and Unique Features: Are Global and Local PCs Identifiable?

-As the counterexample suggests, assumption \ref{ass:covariancedecompose} alone is insufficient to guarantee identifiability of global and local PCs.
+As the counterexample suggests, assumption \ref{ass:covariancedecompose} alone is insufficient to guarantee the identifiability of global and local PCs.
 To distinguish them, we need another identifiability condition.
-To rule out the counterexample, local PCs should differ from each other.
-Thus $\bm{\Pi}_{(i)}$ also should be different for them to be detectable.
-We resort to the maximum eigenvalue of average local projection matrices to characterize such difference.
-The assumption \ref{ass:identifiability} is a formal statement of the identifiability condition. \begin{assumption} (Identifiability) Let $\bm{\Pi}_g$ be the global projection matrix, $\bm{\Pi}_{(i)}$'s the local projection matrices.
+To rule out the counterexample, local PCs and accordingly $\matPi_{(i)}$, should differ from each other.
+To this end, we introduce the notion of ``\textit{misalignment}''.
+Misalignment is quantified by the parameter $\theta$, which represents the maximum eigenvalue of the average of the local projection matrices.
+Assumption \ref{ass:identifiability} is a formal statement of the identifiability condition. \begin{assumption} (Misalignment) Let $\matPi_{(i)}$'s be the local projection matrices.
 We assume there exists a positive constant $\theta\in(0,1)$ such that:

-\end{assumption} The constant $\theta$ characterizes the difference between local principal spaces.
+\end{assumption} The constant $\theta$ characterizes the misalignment between local principal spaces.
 When $\theta$ is larger, the local eigenspaces are more heterogeneous.
-And when $\theta$ is smaller, the local eigenspaces are more similar.
-As an extreme case, if all $\bm{\Pi}_{(i)}$'s are identical, $\frac{1}{N}\sum_{i=1}^N\bm{\Pi}_{(i)}$ is still a projection, thus its maximum eigenvalue is $1$ and $\theta$ becomes zero.
+When $\theta$ is smaller, the local eigenspaces are more similar.
+As an extreme case, if all $\matPi_{(i)}$'s are identical, $\frac{1}{N}\sum_{i=1}^N\matPi_{(i)}$ is still a projection, thus its maximum eigenvalue is $1$ and $\theta$ becomes zero.